Views expressed by the host of this program documented to be almost always right, 99.7% of the time, and nobody, even close folks.

 I don't know why she's in the news.

-And for some reason, they I assume that this woman has got a TV show somewhere, which is why she's news.
+And for some reason, I assume that this woman has got a TV show somewhere, which is why she's news.

-You can still watch your big screen, you can still fill out your brackets for the NC2As, the March Man.
+You can still pick up your phone, make a phone call, you can still watch your big screen, you can still fill out your brackets for the NC2As, the March Madness.

 Is that over with yet?

-If not, was this the final weekend coming up?
+It's not, was this the final weekend coming up?

 Well, why do they call it March Madness then?